Luellen Matthews, the new executive director of Howard County's Domestic Violence Center, is aiming to be unemployed.

 Ms. Matthews said she hopes that within five years the center will open its own building.
-By eliminating rent costs, she said, that would free $50,000 that could be used to serve clients.
+By eliminating rent costs, she said, that would free $50,000 that could be put to use serving clients.

 "It makes sense when you're in the human services industry that you put money into humans, not buildings or landlords," she said.

-Ms. Matthews said that with its own offices, the center could have its administrative offices and its shelter in the same building and could expand the number of beds in its shelter from eight to 16.
+Ms. Matthews said that with its own offices, the center could have its administrative offices and its shelter in the same building and could expand the number of beds in its shelter to 16 from eight.